-Demolishing a load-bearing wall could quickly impact the safety of your home, as load-bearing walls support the roof, and are required to stand in place for the structural integrity of a home.
-Making sure any wall you plan to remove isn’t load bearing is incredibly important.
+Demolishing a load-bearing wall could quickly impact the safety of your home, as removing it threatens the structural integrity of your home.
+Making sure the wall you plan to remove isn’t load-bearing is incredibly important.

-But how can you tell which walls in your home are load bearing?
-Let Mr. Handyman help!
-This guide will help you identify a load bearing wall so you can make a plan, but we don’t recommend you remove any walls until you consult an expert.
+But how can you tell which walls in your home are load-bearing?
+This guide will help you identify a load-bearing wall so you can make an appropriate plan.
+However, it’s not recommended to remove any wall without consulting with an expert.

-Here is a checklist to tell if the wall you want to take down is load bearing:
+When making renovations to your home, it’s important to avoid tearing down load-bearing walls.
+Here is a checklist to tell if the wall you want to take down is load-bearing:

-Grab your blueprints — A great place to start is by digging out the original blueprints if they’re available.
-The original blueprints for the home will tell you which walls are load bearing and which ones are not.
+- Grab the blueprints — A great place to start is by digging out the original blueprints if they’re available.
+The original blueprints for the home will tell you which walls are load-bearing and which ones are not.
 If a wall is marked as “S” in the blueprint, this means “structural,” thus showing it’s a load-bearing wall.

-Assess your basement — Look in your basement or crawl space for steel beams or joists.
-If you do spot joists in your basement and there is a wall that runs perpendicular, this wall is most likely load bearing.
+- Assess your basement — Look in your basement or crawl space for steel beams or joists.
+If you spot joists in your basement and there is a wall that runs perpendicular, it's most likely a load-bearing wall.
 If the wall is parallel above the joists, it’s most likely not a load-bearing wall.

-Check the foundation — If a wall or beam is directly connected to the foundation of your house, it is load bearing.
-This is extremely true for houses with additions, as even though these walls may be interior now, they were previously exterior walls, and are extremely load bearing.
+- Check the foundation — If a wall or beam is directly connected to the foundation of your house, it is a load-bearing wall.
+This is particularly true for homes with additions, since walls that are interior now may have originally been exterior walls.
 Checking your home’s original blueprint can help with this.